 Bigby could’ve used his magic for many things, building tree homes, healing the sick, or divining the truth, but he chose the path he thought was the most noble, defending others.
 Bigby protected the people of the Dry Woods using spells that have come to be known as Bigby’s Hands.
 The Hand spells summon gigantic hands composed of pure magical force.
 Bigby manipulated these hands with his feet to protect those in his charge by crushing or grabbing his enemies.
 Alongside the other sylvan defenders of the Dry Woods he kept their forest realm safe from harm.

-The Dry Woods were attacked by Orcs and Bigby fought the off.
-The Dry Woods were attacked by Gnolls and Bigby fought them off.
-The Dry Woods were attacked by Human loggers and Bigby fought them off.
+The Dry Woods were attacked by orcs and Bigby fought them off.
+The Dry Woods were attacked by gnolls and Bigby fought them off.
+The Dry Woods were attacked by human loggers and Bigby fought them off.
 All this he did reluctantly in the name of the Queens of the Dry Woods, Cordax and Hashterainon.